katiethile/top_ten_anime/README.md

 # TopTenAnime

-This is a CLI app designed to see the top ten anime in the myanimelist website, also able to check their sypnosis as well as their reviews!
+This is a CLI app designed to see the top ten anime in the myanimelist website, also able to check their sypnosis!

 ## Installation